wagerfield/onno/readme.md

 }
 ```

-This will trigger Tailwind's class name autocompletion within the `onno()` function.
+This will trigger Tailwind's class name autocompletion within the `onno()` function call.

 ## License